clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

    Burning an image formats the USB drive and destroys all pre-existing content.
 Back up your data before proceeding.

 #.
-Launch the Terminal app.
+Open a Terminal window.

 #.
 Change directory to where the image resides.